gempy-project/gempy/CONTRIBUTING.md

 ### Pull Requests

-All contributions are made via pull requests to the master branch.
-For this you will *need* to complete the pull request checklist before we will accept any pull request into the GemPy codebase.
+All contributions are made via pull requests (PR's) to the master branch.
+You must complete the PR checklist before we will review the PR and consider merging your contribution.

-The essentials of the checklist are:
+The essentials of the PR checklist are:

-- [ ] My code follows the PEP8 style guidelines
+- [ ] My code follows the PEP8 style guidelines.
 - [ ] My code uses type hinting for function and method arguments and return values.
 - [ ] My code contains descriptive and helpful docstrings which are formatted according to the Google Python Style Guidelines.
-- [ ] I have created tests for my code.
+- [ ] I have created tests which entirely cover my code and demonstrate at least one valuable use case.
 - [ ] New and existing tests pass locally with my changes.